Pay-Out

 - SWIFT code verification critical for international transfers

-Payment Tips for Nigeria
+Payment tips for Nigeria

 - Use NIP for instant settlement - avoid SWIFT delays